Module Convenor: Roberta Bivins

 Term: Spring (Weeks 11-20, but no meeting in Reading Week)

 'Matters of Life and Death' is the Term Two core module for the MA in the History of Medicine.
 The module, taught in the Spring Term, may also be taken by students following any other MA programme in the History Department.
-'Matters of Life and Death' will address a range of topics in the history of medicine via selected books and articles authored by teaching and research staff in the Centre for the History of Medicine and Department of History, enabling close study and reflection on the various historiographical and theoretic approaches adopted in these studies, sources and methodologies.
-This will enable students to consider how the field is evolving and new challenges in the medical humanities.
-The students are encouraged to relate these surveys to their own dissertation research and approaches.
+'Matters of Life and Death' will address a range of topics in the history of medicine via selected books and articles authored by teaching and research staff in the Centre for the History of Medicine and Department of History.
+In each seminar, they will be joined by the author of the week's text(s).
+Student-led discussions with the authors will enable close study and reflection on each text's sources, methodologies and historiographical and theoretic approaches.
+This will enable students to consider the emergence of new histories of health, embodiment and medical history, as well as the new challenges of work in the medical humanities.
+All students are encouraged to relate the module's discussions to their own dissertation research and approaches.

 - Review the advanced literature in a variety of areas in the history of medicine and the medical humanities.